 Frequently Asked Questions

+Is your recording studio near me?
+How does online mixing work?
+Can I book a session today?
 Get answers quick to some of the Frequently Asked Questions that we get the most!
 If you’ve got some more to ask, let us know!

 Mixing is the process of adjusting and balancing the individual elements of a song, such as the vocals, instruments, and drums, so that they work together effectively.
 It involves adjusting levels, panning, EQ, compression, and other effects to create a cohesive and polished final mix.

 Mastering, on the other hand, is the final step in the audio production process.
 It involves taking the final mixed version of a song and preparing it for distribution by adjusting the overall volume, EQ, and compression to ensure that it sounds as good as possible on a wide variety of playback systems.
 The mastering engineer also addresses technical issues such as loudness, stereo imaging and format constraints.
 The goal of mastering is to create a consistent and professional-sounding product that sounds great on all playback systems.